 Soon, Republic Pictures had convinced the entertainment world that they owned the rights, once again, to It’s a Wonderful Life.
 If they wanted to show the movie on their TV station, they would have to talk to Republic Pictures first.

 Which is how NBC came to paying a small fortune in 1994 to secure the exclusive rights to show It’s a Wonderful Life on NBC and NBC-owned TV stations – and why you don’t now see it airing dozens of times a month on dozens of stations.

 That’s probably what led to, in 1997, TBS showing the 1983 movie, A Christmas Story, over and over and over on their station.

 Ever since 1997, they’ve aired A Christmas Story 12 times over 24 hours, from Christmas Eve to evening on Christmas Day.
-Sure, maybe they would have done that, anyway, but once TBS lost the rights to show It’s a Wonderful Life – remember, TBS colorized it – the executives apparently felt that they had to come up with some sort of memorable Christmas holiday movie hook.
+Sure, maybe they would have done that, anyway, but once TBS lost the rights to show It’s a Wonderful Life – remember, TBS colorized it, or if you prefer, hired a company to colorize it – the executives apparently felt that they had to come up with some sort of memorable Christmas holiday movie hook.

 It's a Wonderful Life influenced TV shows

 Naturally, with It's a Wonderful Life being everywhere on TV, eventually TV series were going to comment on it.

 Some of the TV series that incorporated the movie into an episode included...